amietn/vcsi/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT_PATH, --output OUTPUT_PATH
-                        save to output file --start-delay-percent START_DELAY_PERCENT
+                        save to output file (default: None) --start-delay-percent START_DELAY_PERCENT
-                        do not capture frames in the first n percent of total time
+                        do not capture frames in the first n percent of total time (default: 7) --end-delay-percent END_DELAY_PERCENT
-  --end-delay-percent END_DELAY_PERCENT
-                        do not capture frames in the last n percent of total time
+                        do not capture frames in the last n percent of total time (default: 7) --delay-percent DELAY_PERCENT
-  --delay-percent DELAY_PERCENT
-                        do not capture frames in the first and last n percent of total time
+                        do not capture frames in the first and last n percent of total time (default: None) --grid-spacing GRID_SPACING
-  --grid-spacing GRID_SPACING
-                        number of pixels spacing captures both vertically and horizontally --grid-horizontal-spacing GRID_HORIZONTAL_SPACING
+                        number of pixels spacing captures both vertically and horizontally (default: None) --grid-horizontal-spacing GRID_HORIZONTAL_SPACING
-                        number of pixels spacing captures horizontally --grid-vertical-spacing GRID_VERTICAL_SPACING
+                        number of pixels spacing captures horizontally
+                        (default: 5)
+  --grid-vertical-spacing GRID_VERTICAL_SPACING
-                        number of pixels spacing captures vertically -w VCS_WIDTH, --width VCS_WIDTH
+                        number of pixels spacing captures vertically (default:
+                        5)
+  -w VCS_WIDTH, --width VCS_WIDTH
-                        width of the generated contact sheet -g GRID, --grid GRID  display frames on a mxn grid (for example 4x5) -s NUM_SAMPLES, --num-samples NUM_SAMPLES
+                        width of the generated contact sheet (default: 1500) -g GRID, --grid GRID  display frames on a mxn grid (for example 4x5) (default: 4x4)
+  -s NUM_SAMPLES, --num-samples NUM_SAMPLES
-                        number of samples
-  -t, --show-timestamp  display timestamp for each frame --metadata-font-size METADATA_FONT_SIZE
+                        number of samples (default: None) -t, --show-timestamp  display timestamp for each frame (default: False) --metadata-font-size METADATA_FONT_SIZE
-                        size of the font used for metadata --metadata-font METADATA_FONT
+                        size of the font used for metadata (default: 16) --metadata-font METADATA_FONT
-                        TTF font used for metadata --timestamp-font-size TIMESTAMP_FONT_SIZE
+                        TTF font used for metadata (default:
+                        /usr/share/fonts/TTF/DejaVuSans-Bold.ttf)
+  --timestamp-font-size TIMESTAMP_FONT_SIZE
-                        size of the font used for timestamps --timestamp-font TIMESTAMP_FONT
+                        size of the font used for timestamps (default: 12) --timestamp-font TIMESTAMP_FONT
-                        TTF font used for timestamps --metadata-position METADATA_POSITION
+                        TTF font used for timestamps (default:
+                        /usr/share/fonts/TTF/DejaVuSans.ttf)
+  --metadata-position METADATA_POSITION
                         Position of the metadata header.
-Must be one of ['top', 'bottom', 'hidden'] --background-color BACKGROUND_COLOR
+Must be one of ['top', 'bottom', 'hidden'] (default: top) --background-color BACKGROUND_COLOR
-                        Color of the background in hexadecimal, for example AABBCC
+                        Color of the background in hexadecimal, for example AABBCC (default: 000000FF) --metadata-font-color METADATA_FONT_COLOR
-  --metadata-font-color METADATA_FONT_COLOR
-                        Color of the metadata font in hexadecimal, for example AABBCC
+                        Color of the metadata font in hexadecimal, for example AABBCC (default: FFFFFFFF) --timestamp-font-color TIMESTAMP_FONT_COLOR
-  --timestamp-font-color TIMESTAMP_FONT_COLOR
-                        Color of the timestamp font in hexadecimal, for example AABBCC --timestamp-background-color TIMESTAMP_BACKGROUND_COLOR
+                        Color of the timestamp font in hexadecimal, for example AABBCC (default: FFFFFFFF) --timestamp-background-color TIMESTAMP_BACKGROUND_COLOR
+                        Color of the timestamp background rectangle in hexadecimal, for example AABBCC (default: 000000AA) --timestamp-border-color TIMESTAMP_BORDER_COLOR
-                        Color of the timestamp background rectangle in hexadecimal, for example AABBCC --template METADATA_TEMPLATE_PATH
+                        Color of the timestamp border in hexadecimal, for example AABBCC (default: 000000FF) --template METADATA_TEMPLATE_PATH
-                        Path to metadata template file -m MANUAL_TIMESTAMPS, --manual MANUAL_TIMESTAMPS
+                        Path to metadata template file (default: None) -m MANUAL_TIMESTAMPS, --manual MANUAL_TIMESTAMPS
-                        Comma-seperated list of frame timestamps to use, for example 1:11:11.111,2:22:22.222 -v, --verbose         display verbose messages
-  -a, --accurate        Make accurate captures.
-This capture mode is way
-                        slower than the default one but it helps when capturing frames from HEVC videos.
-  -A ACCURATE_DELAY_SECONDS, --accurate-delay-seconds ACCURATE_DELAY_SECONDS
+                        Comma-separated list of frame timestamps to use, for example 1:11:11.111,2:22:22.222 (default: None) -v, --verbose         display verbose messages (default: False) -a, --accurate        Make accurate captures.
+This capture mode is way slower than the default one but it helps when capturing frames from HEVC videos. (default: False) -A ACCURATE_DELAY_SECONDS, --accurate-delay-seconds ACCURATE_DELAY_SECONDS
                         Fast skip to N seconds before capture time, then do accurate capture (decodes N seconds of video before each capture).
-This is used with accurate caputre mode only.
+This is used with accurate capture mode only. (default: 1) --metadata-margin METADATA_MARGIN
-  --metadata-margin METADATA_MARGIN
-                        Margin (in pixels) in the metadata header.
+                        Margin (in pixels) in the metadata header. (default:
+                        10)
+  --metadata-horizontal-margin METADATA_HORIZONTAL_MARGIN
+                        Horizontal margin (in pixels) in the metadata header.
+                        (default: 10)
+  --metadata-vertical-margin METADATA_VERTICAL_MARGIN
+                        Vertical margin (in pixels) in the metadata header.
+                        (default: 10)
+  --timestamp-horizontal-padding TIMESTAMP_HORIZONTAL_PADDING
+                        Horizontal padding (in pixels) for timestamps.
+                        (default: 3)
+  --timestamp-vertical-padding TIMESTAMP_VERTICAL_PADDING
+                        Vertical padding (in pixels) for timestamps. (default:
+                        1)
+  --timestamp-horizontal-margin TIMESTAMP_HORIZONTAL_MARGIN
+                        Horizontal margin (in pixels) for timestamps.
+                        (default: 5)
+  --timestamp-vertical-margin TIMESTAMP_VERTICAL_MARGIN
+                        Vertical margin (in pixels) for timestamps. (default:
+                        5)
+  --quality IMAGE_QUALITY
+                        Output image quality.
+Must be an integer in the range 0-100.
+100 = best quality. (default: 100) -f IMAGE_FORMAT, --format IMAGE_FORMAT
+                        Output image format.
+Can be any format supported by pillow.
+For example 'png' or 'jpg'. (default: jpg) -T TIMESTAMP_POSITION, --timestamp-position TIMESTAMP_POSITION
+                        Timestamp position.
+Must be one of ['north', 'south', 'east', 'west', 'ne', 'nw', 'se', 'sw', 'center'].
+                        (default: TimestampPosition.se)
   -r, --recursive       Process every file in the specified directory
-                        recursively.
+                        recursively. (default: False)
-  --capture-alpha CAPTURE_ALPHA
+  --timestamp-border-mode
+                        Draw timestamp text with a border instead of the default rectangle. (default: False) --timestamp-border-size TIMESTAMP_BORDER_SIZE
+                        Size of the timestamp border in pixels (used only with --timestamp-border-mode). (default: 1) --capture-alpha CAPTURE_ALPHA
                         Alpha channel value for the captures (transparency in range [0, 255]).
+Defaults to 255 (opaque) (default:
+                        255)
-Defaults to 255 (opaque) --version             show program's version number and exit --list-template-attributes
+  --version             show program's version number and exit --list-template-attributes
+  --frame-type FRAME_TYPE
+                        Frame type passed to ffmpeg
+                        'select=eq(pict_type,FRAME_TYPE)' filter.
+Should be
+                        one of ('I', 'B', 'P') or the special type 'key' which will use the 'select=key' filter instead. (default:
+                        None)
+  --interval INTERVAL   Capture frames at specified interval.
+Interval format
+                        is any string supported by `parsedatetime`.
+For example '5m', '3 minutes 5 seconds', '1 hour 15 min and 20 sec' etc. (default: None) --ignore-errors       Ignore any error encountered while processing files recursively and continue to the next file. (default:
+                        False)

 ```